Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 To see what the pH is.
 It doesn’t have to be exact, so any indicator strips will do – I prefer the four-square indicator strips so I don’t second-guess my colour matching abilities.
 You can get similar ones here.

 1/4 teaspoon is 1.23 or 1.48 mL (depending if it’s US or Imperial), which translates to ~1 g ascorbic acid.
 Ideally weighing it is much more accurate, but for this quick-and-dirty recipe volumetric measurement will do.

 - A suitable container

 You want an airtight(-ish) clean container.
 It doesn’t have to be truly airtight since you’ll be remaking this often.
-I like to use a spray bottle for my vitamin C serum, but you can use a dropper or pump too.
-I bought my spray from Daiso, but you can get similar ones in the travel or cosmetics section of the supermarket (Amazon’s cheapest is here).
+I bought my bottle from Daiso, but you can get similar ones in the travel or cosmetics section of the supermarket (Amazon’s cheapest is here).

 - Aluminium foil

 Enough to wrap around your container to lightproof it.
 Even if your container has coloured glass, this is a good idea!